73 Fun and Creative DIY Father's Day Gifts for 2026

 71. Decorated Golf Balls

 While any golf-loving Dad will appreciate a new box of balls, they can easily be made into something extra special with some colorful permanent markers.
-This DIY Father’s Day gift is great for young kids to get involved.
+This DIY Father’s Day gift is great for getting young kids involved in the crafting process.

 Simply hand them over a basket of brand-new white golf balls and a rainbow of markers and let them go to town creating colorful designs.
 Re-pack them in the original box and let him discover each work of art one ball at a time.